rwpogge/modsView/README.md

 ## macOS Notes

-We've tested this on macOS 10.14 and later, and macOS 11 and 12.
-It does require having ds9 v8.2 or later and xpa v2.1.20 or later.
-It appears to work better with the X11 versions of ds9 instead of Aqua, and confirm that BigSur ARM64 X11 works fine with macOS Monterey (on Intel and M1).
+We've tested this on macOS 10.14 and later, and macOS 11, 12, and 13.
+It does require having ds9 v8.5 or later and verified with astropy v6.x and v7.x to date.
+It appears to work better with the X11 versions of ds9 instead of Aqua, and confirm that BigSur ARM64 X11 works fine with macOS Monterey
+(on Intel and Apple silicon).

 ## Release Notes

 These notes are chronological from most recent to oldest releases.
 Older copies of modsView are available below, but we strongly recommend that you only download the latest version.
 This is the version that is installed at LBT.

 ### Version 3